How Low Can You Go?: A Clinician's Overview of Anemia

 Here’s the mic, Lauren, take it away!

-Hopefully, this doesn’t come off insensitive…but sometimes learning a disease state is easier when you know someone who has it, right?
-Well, when studying anemia, you’ve got a pretty good shot (no pun intended).
+Hopefully this doesn’t come off insensitive, but sometimes learning a disease state is easier when you know someone who has it, right?
+Well, when studying anemia, you’ve got a pretty good shot at this (no pun intended).

-One in four of the people reading this post right now (globally, 1.6 billion - yes, with a “B”) have anemia, with the scales tipping slightly towards females having a higher prevalence.
-Why aren’t we talking about anemia more if it’s so prevalent, you ask!??!
+One in four of the people reading this post right now (globally, nearly 2 billion - yes, with a “b”) have anemia, with the scales tipping slightly towards females having a higher prevalence.
+Why aren’t we talking about anemia more if it’s so prevalent, you ask?!

 Realistically, a large percentage of you probably have never been officially diagnosed since anemia is one of the most under-diagnosed conditions in the United States.